877-852-8463CareersLocationsPatient PortalRequest Appointment

 Lens

-The natural lens of the eye.
-Transparent, biconvex intraocular tissue helps bring rays of light to focus on the retina.
-Suspended by fine ligaments (zonules) attached between ciliary processes.
+The natural lens of the eye is a transparent, biconvex intraocular tissue helps bring rays of light to focus on the retina.
+It is suspended by fine ligaments (zonules) attached between ciliary processes.
+Think of it like a built-in contact lens!

 Macula